jeffjyang/integers-as-a-service/README.md

         jwt VARCHAR(255));`
         - NOTE:
             - pwhash could have been declared as `CHAR(60)`
-            - JWT does not necessarily have to be stored in the database, and so this column can be omitted
+            - JWT does not necessarily have to be stored in the database, so this column can be omitted

 - JSON Web Token (JWT)
     - JWT used as the API key

 - bcrypt
     - Used to hash user passwords